 It is possible to live and travel in India relatively more comfortable for still very little.
 For example, our budget in India was around 300 EUR per person for a month.

 However, from our experience, in other Southeast Asian countries it is possible to get more and something better for the same money.
-Speaking, for example, about budget hotel rooms (10 – 15 euro/night), in countries like Thailand and Cambodia, most of the time they have been much cleaner and nicer than in India.
+Speaking, for example, about budget hotel rooms (10 – 15 euro/night), in countries like Thailand, Indonesia and Cambodia, most of the time they have been much cleaner and nicer than in India.

 4. Traveling in India Is Stressful